pangers/Intelligence-iOS-Framework/README.md

 ```

-2- Initialize a configuration object, read a file and pass it to Intelligence:
+B) Initialize a configuration object, read a file and pass it to Intelligence:

 *Swift:*